Typhoid

 Typhoid Prevention

-Typhoid fever is a highly contagious bacterial infection caused by the bacterium Salmonella typhi.
-It is most common in areas of the world where there are poor standards of hygiene and limited access to clean water.
-It is thought that there are 21 million cases each year of typhoid and the majority of cases occur in Asia, Africa and Latin/South America.
+Typhoid fever is a highly contagious infection caused by eating food or drinking water contaminated with Salmonella typhi bacteria.
+It is most common in hot countries with poor standards of hygiene and limited access to clean water.
+There are around 21 million cases of typhoid every year and the majority of occur in Asia, Africa and Latin America.

 Typhoid fever causes fever, abdominal pain, loss of appetite, constipation or diarrhoea, and can lead to intestinal perforation and meningitis which can be fatal.

-The typhoid vaccination is suitable for anyone over the age of 2 years old (6 years old for tablets) travelling to an area of risk.
-A booster dose is advised every three years for those travellers who are at continued risk of Typhoid.
+The injected typhoid vaccination is suitable for anyone over the age of 2 years travelling to an area of risk.
+Vivotif is suitable for those over the age of 6 years.

 BOOK A TRAVEL CONSULTATION ONLINE